rudolphmax/learnyouahaskell/markdown/09_input-and-output.md

 Chunk "23456789:;<" Empty
 ```

-As you can see, `empty`{.label .function} makes an empty bytestring.
+As you can see, `empty` makes an empty bytestring.
 See the difference between `cons` and `cons'`?
 With the `foldr`, we started with an empty bytestring and then went over the list of numbers from the right, adding each number to the beginning of the bytestring.
 When we used `cons`, we ended up with one chunk for every byte, which kind of defeats the purpose.